 Andrews Farm Market & Winery

-Andrews Farm, also known as Andrew’s Scenic Acres, provides a fantastic foraging experience throughout the year.
+Andrews Farm, also known as Andrew’s Scenic Acres, provides a fantastic foraging experience throughout the year and a fun pumpkin farm in Toronto and the surrounding area.
 This includes fresh flowers, blueberries, apples, and pumpkins.
 Located on the sunny side of Milton in Ontario, this 165-acre space is the very essence of carefree and electrifying energy.

 Much more than just a quaint countryside experience, these open fields offer various activities that cater to every type of visitor.
 Whether you prefer exploring the walking trails or looking to cuddle up with a farm animal, this farm has everything and more.